 I check my app a couple times a day to check for new bookings and new parent feedback.
 BTW – I’m proud to say that I’ve never received anything less than “5 Apple” parent feedback (the highest that you can get!).

 Want to know what I did to increase my bookings from ZERO to FULLY BOOKED?
 If you sign up for VIPKID through my link, I will email you a detailed PDF explaining the exact steps that I took to increase my VIPKID bookings.
-Plus, I’ll send you the ONE THING I wish I knew before having my very first real class.
-AND, you can email me with any questions that you have during the hiring process.
+Plus, you can email me with any questions that you have during the hiring process.

 Are You Qualified?